yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : REQUIRED. *Client App's* deep link, to be invoked by *User-Interacting App*.
 When invoking *native_callback_uri*, it accepts the following parameter:

   **redirect_uri**:
-  : REQUIRED. url-encoded redirect_uri from *User-Interacting App* responding to its *Upstream Authorization Server*, including its respective response parameters.
+  : REQUIRED. url-encoded redirect_uri from *User-Interacting App* responding to its OAuth client, including its respective response parameters.

 The following additional requirements apply to native_authorization_endpoint, in line with common REST APIs: